hackthepart/BlackWidow/README.md

 It is highly recommended that logical and exceptional errors are fixed before adding anyother feature.
 Check the issues section for more details.
+You are allowed to include any of your own feature/issue.
+**Make sure all your pull requests are well explained.**